 My gaming group recently started a new Pathfinder campaign that I’m running, and as the characters started dinging 2nd level, I was quickly reminded once again how much 1st level characters suck.
-Certainly from a player point of view you tend to always be looking forward to the next level, the next feat, the next spell level or agility gain.
+Certainly from a player point of view you tend always to be looking forward to the next level, the next feat, the next spell level or ability gain.
 But as a GM I’m just desperately looking for the characters to get the point where I can plan a challenging combat encounter without accidentally killing them.

 The core problem with the first level characters is simply that they have so frickin few hitpoints.
 Even after just a few levels, their health starts to reach a point where good and bad attack rolls average out.
 But at first level, a simple encounter against a handful of CR 1/3 skeletons could kill them off if the dice turn against the party.

 Don’t get me wrong, high level characters suck even worse.
 D&D simply breaks down at high levels, becomes a horribly designed nightmare of a game that ceases to function properly, but that’s a rant for another time.

 Our group hung out at first level for a good 4-5 sessions, and every combat was a nightmare to design.
 The difference between laughably easy and TPK was a thin, thin line.
 But at second level a bit of magic happened, and all those encounter design problems went away.